popgemy/remarkable-owl/content/pages/pricing.md

         details: |
           #### Features:

-          *   dOwn your own investment contract as NFT
+          *   dOwn your own investment contract .

-          *   Choose your own token name.
+          *   All contracts will be as NFT

           *   Choose your symbol token name.